Kicksecure/legacy-dist/README.md

-# Prepare older Build Versions of Whonix for Upgrade #
+# Prepare older Build Versions of Derivatives for Upgrade #

-Applies fixes required for upgrading from for example Whonix 8.x to Whonix 9.x etc.
+Applies fixes required for upgrading from for example version 8.x to version 9.x etc.

-Upgrades from Whonix 7.x or older versions is unsupported.
+Upgrades from version 7.x or older versions is unsupported.

 Safe to remove.